joseDorronsoro/Machine-Learning-Evolution/README.md

 # Machine Learning Evolution

-Slides from a presentation given at UAM's summer course *Máquinas pensantes*.
+Slides from a presentation given at UAM's 2021 summer course **Máquinas pensantes**.